dennisog/julia-shell-mode/README.md

 (add-to-list 'load-path "path-to-julia-shell-mode")
 (require 'julia-shell)
 ```
-where `"path-to-julia-shell-mode"` should be the location of this archive.
+where `"path-to-julia-shell-mode"` should be the location of this
+archive.
+Since the alias to `run-julia` overrides `julia-mode`'s command, make
+sure to include these line *after* requiring `julia-mode`.

 To interact with `julia-shell` from
 [`julia-mode`](https://github.com/JuliaLang/julia/blob/master/contrib/julia-mode.el),